 Think about the famous “I’m a Mac/I’m a PC” Ad campaign.
 What was brilliant about that legendary advertising was that Apple wasn’t so much defining their brand but rather harnessing a public perception that already existed and promoted it.

-People in Therapy Don’t Want to Talk with Everyone about it
+02. People in Therapy Don’t Want to Talk with Anyone about It

 Shame and Therapy